maddy-a/wsa/README.markdown

-# Ruby on Rails Tutorial: sample application

-This is the sample application for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is a social networking website that I built based on the book Ruby on Rails 3 Tutorial, by Micheal Hartl.